August 16, 2024 | Net Health

 While value-based payment systems are not yet standard across the healthcare industry, initial programs have shown such success that providers should prepare to implement it in the coming years.
 One study of value-based payment models for treating bowel disease showed fewer surgeries, emergency department visits, and long-term steroid use.
 Another study demonstrated that penalized hospitals improved their care processes in the next year.
 Even medication costs were reduced in studies of value-based payment systems.

 Now that studies have shown the effectiveness of value-based care systems in improving patient outcomes, increasing provider satisfaction, and reducing medical costs, the general recommendation by CMS and others is to move toward more models of value-based payments.
+Collaboration among health care professionals is essential in this shift, as it emphasizes quality of care, provider performance, and the patient experience.
+All medical providers should decide what kinds of systems they want to participate in and prepare for the data collection and billing required to participate in these new models effectively.ments.
 All medical providers should decide what kinds of systems they want to participate in and prepare for the data collection and billing required to participate in these new models effectively.